LANL-Seismoacoustics/PyGeoTess/README.md

 PyGeoTess is a Python interface module to the [GeoTess](http://www.sandia.gov/geotess) gridding and earth model library from Sandia National Laboratories.
+It provides simplified access to a subset of the GeoTess library, and takes advantage of of Python's interactive interpreter and inline documentation system.

-It uses [Jython](http://jython.org), a Python interpreter written in Java, to wrap the Java GeoTess library.
+It can be used with the standard CPython interpretor using [Cython](http://cython.org) or the [Jython](http://jython.org) interpreter, a Python interpreter written in Java, to wrap the Java GeoTess library.

-## Goals
-1. Povide simplified access to a subset of the GeoTess Java library.
-2. Make the exposed classes and methods accessible using Python's excellent inline documentation system.
-3. Allow for interactive use of the GeoTess library via Jython's interactive interpretor.

-## Dependencies

-* Jython >= 2.7